fermi-ad/ap-python-template/README.md

 Upon merging changes in to the `main` branch, your application will be built and packaged into a container.
 The default deployment behavior is controlled by [`IMAGE_VARIANT`](.github/workflows/ci-cd.yaml:20) in [`.github/workflows/ci-cd.yaml`](.github/workflows/ci-cd.yaml).
 It is currently set to `gui-xpra`, which builds the browser-served GUI variant by default.
 If your application is intended as a headless service, or works better from the command line, change [`IMAGE_VARIANT`](.github/workflows/ci-cd.yaml:20) to `cli`.

 Once the container is built, it will be pushed into Harbor at `adregistry.fnal.gov` so it can be deployed into the Kubernetes environment.
 Before images can be pushed to Harbor, **a GitHub fermi-ad admin must add the appropriate GitHub App containing the AP Python Harbor secrets to your repository**.
-Reach out to beau@fnal.gov or mariana@fnal.gov for this before you attempt to deploy.
+Reach out to one of these people for this before you attempt to deploy:
+  - Connor Howington (chowingt@fnal.gov)
+  - Beau Harrison (beau@fnal.gov)
+  - Mariana Gonzalez (mariana@fnal.gov)

 After successful deployment, navigate to the [AP Python Launcher](https://ad-apps-internal.fnal.gov/ap-python/) to launch your app!